epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/rest-controller/java/README.md

 - Open the `PlayerController` class.
 - Type the following in the chat window:

     > Rewrite the PlayerController as a REST controller that responds with JSON data using Spring Web.
-Apply ResponseEntity where required.
+Apply ResponseEntity where required

 - Change the `PlayerController` implementation to the suggested implementation.
 - Add all necessary imports.